Robyn

 Robin Miriam Carlsson (/sv/; born 12 June 1979), known professionally as Robyn (/sv/), is a Swedish singer, songwriter, record producer, and DJ.
-Musically, she is noted for performing upbeat dance-oriented songs that often feature melancholic lyrics.
+Musically, she is noted for performing upbeat dance-oriented songs that often feature melancholic lyrics, and has been called the "stateswoman of alt-pop" by The Guardian.

 Her 1995 debut album Robyn Is Here produced two Billboard Hot 100 top 10 singles: "Do You Know (What It Takes)" and "Show Me Love".
 Her second and third albums, My Truth (1999) and Don't Stop the Music (2002), were released in Sweden.
+After forming her own label, Konichiwa Records, and becoming an independent artist, Robyn returned to international success with her fourth album, Robyn (2005).
+The album brought a Grammy Award nomination and spawned the singles "Be Mine!" and "With Every Heartbeat" – the latter of which topped the charts in the United Kingdom.

-Robyn returned to international success with her fourth album, Robyn (2005), which brought a Grammy Award nomination.
-The album spawned the singles "Be Mine!" and "With Every Heartbeat" – the latter of which topped the charts in the United Kingdom.
-Robyn released a trilogy of mini-albums in 2010, known as the Body Talk series.
-They received broad critical praise and three Grammy Award nominations, and produced three top-10 singles: "Dancing On My Own", "Hang with Me" and "Indestructible".
+Robyn released a trilogy of mini-albums in 2010, with all parts culminating in her seventh studio album, Body Talk (2010).
+They received unanimous critical acclaim and three Grammy Award nominations, and produced three top-10 singles: "Dancing On My Own", "Hang with Me" and "Indestructible".
 The sleeper hit “Dancing On My Own” is often credited as her signature song and helped rejuvenate her career.
 Robyn followed this with two collaborative EPs: Do It Again (2014) with Röyksopp, and Love Is Free (2015) with La Bagatelle Magique.
-She released her eighth solo album, Honey, in 2018 to widespread acclaim.
+She followed this with her eighth solo album, Honey (2018) to widespread acclaim.
+After an extended hiatus of eight years, she released her ninth solo album, Sexistential (2026), which received critical acclaim and featured the top-ten single "Dopamine".

 Early life

 Robin Miriam Carlsson was born on 12 June 1979 in Stockholm.
-Robyn's parents led an independent theatre group, and growing up in that environment influenced her sense of style: "I was around people who dressed up for work every day, and so the concept of how you can use clothes to change your personality or communicate who you are is very interesting to me."
+Robyn's parents led an independent theatre group ("Scheherazade"), and growing up in that environment influenced her sense of style: "I was around people who dressed up for work every day, and so the concept of how you can use clothes to change your personality or communicate who you are is very interesting to me."
 Robyn has two younger siblings.